blazux/LLM-Lab/README.md

 ## 🧪 Model Testing

-Once your model has been pretrained, fine-tuned, reinforced, and traumatized —
-you can finally **talk to it**.
+Once your model has been pretrained, fine-tuned, reinforced, or not — at any point you want in fact... you can finally **talk to it**.

 - Load your best checkpoint
 - Type a prompt
-- Watch your digital creation respond like a caffeinated philosopher
+- Watch your digital creation respond

 If it hallucinates, that’s part of the charm.